UmassJin/Leetcode/coding_index.md

 * Save each string as the value (put into a list), then push them into the list
 * Use the ''.join and list.extend instead of list.append

+*Use the Hashtable and two pointers to solve the following problems
 #####[Minimum Window Substring](./Array/Minimum_Window_Substring.py)
 * 1. Use two hashtable, one is save the char anc count in the T, and one used for find when search in S
 * 2. Use two pointer, first move the right pointer, when we find all the chars in T in the S, stop